Compare the Best Music for Business

 Leading Industry Providers

-- The Breakdown: Formerly Spotify for Business, this platform is designed for users who want the familiarity of a modern streaming app.
-It is currently the only major provider that offers a direct Spotify Playlist Import tool, allowing you to drag-and-drop existing playlists into a legal, commercial environment.
+• The Breakdown: Formerly Spotify for Business, Soundtrack is designed for users who want the familiarity of a modern streaming app.
+They feature a direct Spotify Playlist Import tool, allowing you to drag-and-drop existing playlists into a legal, commercial environment.
 It features a massive library of over 100 million tracks.

 Specialized & Alternative Providers